Skip to main content

 PSY 627/PGY 627: Proseminar in Physiological Psychology

-Allied Discipline Courses: Exposure to an allied discipline can be met through courses offered in the College of Public Health (CPH; Epidemiology; Health, Behavior, and Society; Gerontology) and the Department of Kinesiology and Health Promotion.
-Students with the appropriate preparation may also meet this requirement through courses offered in the Departments of Physiology, Microbiology and Immunology, and Anatomy and Neurobiology.
-Examples of Allied Discipline courses include:
+Allied Discipline Courses: Exposure to an allied discipline can be met through courses offered in the College of Public Health (Epidemiology; Health, Behavior, and Society) and the Department of Kinesiology and Health Promotion.
+Students with the appropriate preparation may also meet this requirement through courses offered in the Departments of Physiology and Microbiology and Immunology.
+Examples of Allied Discipline courses include, but are not limited to:

 CPH 600: Health Services and Systems Organization